IntelligenceModding/thoriumdocs/docs/firststeps.md

 ### Introduction

-For all future recipes we need a foundation to craft all machines, tools, blocks etc. <br>
+For all future recipes, we need a foundation to craft all machines, tools, blocks, etc.
 But, we aren't using the normal crafting table, but a thorium crafting table!

-Mostly all recipes are being crafted in its 5x5 crafting area!
+Mostly all recipes are being crafted in the 5x5 crafting area!

 **The [Just Enough Items](https://www.curseforge.com/minecraft/mc-mods/jei){:target=”_blank”}   Mod is highly recommended for crafting!** <br>
 Otherwise, recipes can be seen in [Recipes](recipes.md)